Role of Women Main Page

 Wisdom’s seven pillars are the seven Spirits of God and the seven Holy Moedim (feasts).
 If you want to know what fuels your lamp, you must take an honest look at your own heart.
 This exercise must be an ongoing endeavor.
 The moment we think we’ve “arrived” or have it all figured out, is the moment pride (the first wicked spirit) has entered our hearts.
 Both the harlot and the righteous woman (wisdom) call to us daily.
 We must learn the difference between the two.
 One appeals to your desires, your lower nature.
 Her call is very pleasing and can be good.
 But like the tree of knowledge of good and evil — she cannot produce LIFE.

-Keep the notion of the woman being a contronym (a word that can mean its own opposite) at the forefront of your mind.
+Keep the notion of the woman being a contranym (a word that can mean its own opposite) at the forefront of your mind.
 We will continue unpacking the duality of the woman throughout this series.
 For now, remember that as a woman you are either a builder or a destroyer.
 Men do not get to escape this duality, because both men and women are found within the woman, the wife, the harlot, the virgin, or the bride.
 At the end of our days, we will be revealed as righteous or wicked.

 There is one other important point to grasp in this duality.
-It is not happenstance that God compares His people to a “woman”.
+It is not happenstance that God compares His people to a “woman.”
 Both men and women are meant to deal with the body like a mother deals with an infant.
-If tender mercies and nurturing the immature fails to shine through our Torah keeping, then we are not “builders”.
+If tender mercies and nurturing the immature fails to shine through our Torah keeping, then we are not “builders.”
 How many young (new-to-Torah) in the faith have been “destroyed” by Torah terrorists?
 I suspect far too many.
-These “terrorists” may have a lot of “knowledge”, but they do not operate with the Holy Spirit of Da’at (sacrificial love).
-The Holy Spirit of Da’at is willing to die for the sheep like Moses and Yeshua.
+These “terrorists” may have a lot of “knowledge,” but they do not operate with the Holy Spirit of Da’at (sacrificial love).
+The Holy Spirit of Da’at is willing to die for wayward sheep like Moses and Yeshua.
 (Ex.
 32:32; Rom.
 5:8) The righteous or unrighteous stance of the people isn’t what mattered.
 They were willing to die for those even in their sin.
 The question is: are you?

 How far are you willing to go?
 Will you leave the 99 sheep to rescue the one?
 Can you reserve judgment when necessary?
 Do you know the difference?
 There is not a black and white answer to these questions.
 God is love.
 Binah (the Spirit that builds the House) requires you to discern the difference between compromise and love.
-Our lower (nephesh/flesh) nature will choose judgment over mercy every time.
+Our lower (nephesh/flesh) nature will choose judgment and justice over mercy every time.
 It likes to point the finger.
 It secretly relishes in condemning others.
 It’s much easier to be a destroyer.
 But beloved, you are called to build!
-You can be LONG suffering and merciful without compromising — never let anyone tell you any different.
+You can be LONG suffering and merciful without compromising, never let anyone tell you any different.